Azure-Samples/active-directory-java-webapp-openidconnect/README.md

 1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **New application registration**.
 1. Enter a friendly name for the application, for example 'Webapp-Openidconnect' and select 'Web app / API' as the *Application Type*.
-1. For the *sign-on URL*, enter the base URL for the sample, which is by default `https://localhost:8000/`.
+1. For the *sign-on URL*, enter the base URL for the sample.
+By default, this sample uses `https://localhost:8000/`.
-1. Click on **Create** to create the application.
+1. Click **Create** to create the application.
-1. In the succeeding page, Find the *Application ID* value and copy it to the clipboard.
-You'll need it to configure the Visual Studio configuration file for this project.
+1. In the succeeding page, Find the *Application ID* value and and record it for later.
+You'll need it to configure the configuration file for this project.
 1. Then click on **Settings**, and choose **Properties**.
 1. For the App ID URI, replace the guid in the generated URI 'https://\<your_tenant_name\>/\<guid\>', with the name of your service, for example, 'https://\<your_tenant_name\>/Webapp-Openidconnect' (replacing `<your_tenant_name>` with the name of your Azure AD tenant)
 1. Click on **Redirect URIs** and set it to `https://localhost:8000/adal4jsample/secure/aad`